balderdashy/sails-docs/concepts/Testing/Testing.md

 npm install mocha --save-dev
 ```

-Before you start building your test cases, you should first organize your `test/` directory structure.
+Before you start building your test cases, organize your `test/` directory structure.
 Once again, when it comes to automated testing, there are several different organizational approaches you might choose.
 For this example, we'll go about it as follows:

 ```bash
 ./myApp